ksalisbury-gh/GrFShh/README.md

 # GrFShh

-A PHP wrapper of the old version of the Gracie Films site.
+A PHP wrapper of the old version of the Gracie Films site, which also utilizes JavaScript and HTML.
 There are 2 versions that it can do; an interactive Flash version, and a not-so-interactive HTML5 version.

 ## Live demo